aliisakroe/Roe_CSCI2270_FinalProject/README.md

 * Assumed bug that there is a memory leak, from not explicitly deleting denamically allocated memory of the nodes in the 2d array grid.
 * There are many times the maze has no forks, giving one path which may give errors.
 * More public functions should be added.
+(I probably could move some of my private functions over, but it's hard to justify why they would need to be public...)
+Forgive me!
 * The tree of forks sets up properly, but need to add the dead end leaves to the tree as well to provides traversal functionality.